 I am committed to working ethically; I subscribe to the below ethical frameworks:

 Here is a copy of the Online Working Agreement that I ask clients to agree to at the start of our sessions.
 It is information about how I work, for example my policy on upholding confidentiality, data protection and professional ethics, as well as some specifics about online counselling.
 I tend to discuss this with clients in a first session, but welcome questions at any point.

-I offer online supervision for counsellors/psychotherapists.
-I work with both trainee counsellors and experienced practitioners coming from different modalities.
+I offer online supervision for counsellors/psychotherapists; and coaching for other professionals.
+In terms of supervision, I work with both trainee counsellors and experienced practitioners coming from different modalities.

 I work in a person-centred way; I'm interested in developing a collegial (equal) relationship with you, where we are each an expert.
 I'm aiming to create a respectful environment where you could talk freely about and learn from your difficulties and triumphs.
 This way of working is informed by my training, and my own experience in supervision of not being judged but rather helped by my supervisor to examine experiences for the continual - and optimal - improvement of my practice.

-More information may also be found in the 'Supervision' tab.
+More information may also be found in the 'Supervision/Coaching' tab.